korlibs-archive/korio/README.md

 }
 ```

-But since it is extensible you can create custom ones (for S3, for Windows Registry, for FTP/SFTP, an ISO file...).
+You can create custom virtual file systems and combine them (for S3, for Windows Registry, for FTP/SFTP, an ISO file...)
+or whatever you need.

+Also, since you are using a single interface (VfsFile), you can create generic code that will work for files, for network,
+for redis...